 Any employee would agree it’s more acceptable to go to your managers with answers rather than questions.
 That’s understandable.
 Leaders deal with a slew of problems daily and the last thing they want is having their subordinates bring them more inquiries.
 While this low-hanging fruit seems attractive, it may stifle employee creativity.
-The Socrates method, pioneered millennia ago, provides ample evidence of how questions can trigger creative thinking by allowing us to challenge our biases, eliminate circular reasoning, and unexamined assumptions.
-Questions such as “What if we cut cost down by 50%?”
+The Socrates method pioneered millennia ago, provides ample evidence of how questions can trigger creative thinking by allowing us to challenge our biases, eliminate circular reasoning, and unexamined assumptions.
+Questions such as “What if we cut costs down by 50%?”
 “How can we increase customer satisfaction?” are great open questions that invite employees to consider new ways to solve problems.

 Acknowledge Efforts and Reward Results

 Teresa M. Amabile and Mukti Khaire purport leaders can’t manage creativity but manage for creativity.
 One way for leaders to manage for creativity is to acknowledge employee contributions.
 Leaders must recognize colleagues who try fresh approaches, even if they’re not perfect.
-Not only does recognition motivate, provides employees with a sense of accomplishment and makes them feel valued, it also boosts engagement.
+Not only does recognition motivate, provide employees with a sense of accomplishment and make them feel valued, it also boosts engagement.
 Employee engagement leads to increase productivity, which opens doors for the creation of breakthrough ideas.
 Leaders can create a “Creativity and Innovation” category in their annual performance reviews to honor workers’ efforts and results.

 “A company in which anyone is afraid to speak up, to differ, to be daring and original, is closing the coffin door on itself.”Leo Burnett